Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

-It is not known whether topically applied ciprofloxacin is excreted in human milk.
+Nursing Mothers: It is not known whether topically applied ciprofloxacin is excreted in human milk.
 However, it is known that orally administered ciprofloxacin is excreted in the milk of lactating rats and oral ciprofloxacin has been reported in human breast milk after a single 500 mg dose.
-Caution should be exercised when Ciloxan® (ciprofloxacin hydrochloride ophthalmic ointment) is administered to a nursing mother.
+Caution should be exercised when Ciloxan® (ciprofloxacin ophthalmic ointment) 0.3% is administered to a nursing mother.

-Apply a 1/2" ribbon into the conjunctival sac three times a day on the first two days, then apply a 1/2" ribbon two times a day for the next five days.
+Apply a ½ inch ribbon into the conjunctival sac three times a day on the first two days, then apply a ½ inch ribbon two times a day for the next five days.

-3.5 g STERILE ointment supplied in an aluminum tube with a white polyethylene tip and white polyethylene cap.
-3.5 g - NDC 0065-0654-35
+How Supplied: 3.5 g STERILE ointment supplied in an aluminum tube with a white polyethylene tip and white polyethylene cap.

 Ciprofloxacin and related drugs have been shown to cause arthropathy in immature animals of most species tested following oral administration.
 However, a one month topical ocular study using immature Beagle dogs did not demonstrate any articular lesions.